Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Wave-packet vs semiclassical dynamics

 More generally, Eq.~\eqref{eq:xmin_extended} is just one branch of the turning point obtained by choosing $p=0$ at the turning position.
 The semiclassical condition $\dot{x} = \partial_p E(x,p) = 0$ can, however, be satisfied at other values of $p$ as well.
 For example, at $p = \pi/2$ the group velocity of the homogeneous extended SSH band also vanishes, and repeating the same steps gives an analogous expression for $x_{\min}$ in which the denominator is the squared band energy at $k=\pi$, namely $(t_1 - t_2 - t_3 + t_4)^2$, while the numerator remains the same function of $p_0$ as in Eq.~\eqref{eq:xmin_extended}, which one might use in case of $(t_1 + t_2 + t_3 + t_4) = 0$. at $p_0 = 0$, in this expression, the numerator reduces to $(t_1 + t_2 + t_3 + t_4)^2 $, and we obtain $x_{\min} = 0$ when $( t_1 + t_2 + t_3 + t_4) = 0$, which is the band closing at $k=0$.
 Thus, all the bulk gap closing conditions at Eq.\ref{eq:constraints} of the extended SSH model can be recovered consistently from the turning point expression by demanding that the numerator of Eq.~\eqref{eq:xmin_extended} vanishes at suitable initial momenta $p_0$.
 In the present work, we use Eq.~\eqref{eq:xmin_extended} as a convenient representative branch to illustrate how the extended CST--SSH dynamics encodes the three bulk gap closing constraints through the dependence of $x_{\min}$ on the hopping amplitudes and the initial momentum $p_0$.

 Thus, we find that the gap-closing conditions for homogeneous extended SSH models, which determine the topological transitions between different winding numbers, also correspond to the conditions under which $x_{\min}$ becomes zero in the extended CST-SSH model.
-This indicates that horizon physics in the extended CST-SSH model emerges only at those parameter values where topological phase transitions occur in the homogeneous extended SSH model. {
+This indicates that horizon-like critical slowdown in the extended CST-SSH model emerges only at those parameter values where topological phase transitions occur in the homogeneous extended SSH model.

 In a similar spirit to the previous calculations, we can analyze the semiclassical dynamics for the CST version of the standard SSH Hamiltonian, the limiting case of Eq.~\ref{eq:ext_CST_SSH} with $t_3=t_4=0$.
 After obtaining the recursive energy eigenvalue equations and the continuum Hamiltonian, we can obtain the semiclassical equation of motion as: